narainkarthikv/Nmoji/README.md

 We appreciate the contributions of the following individuals: [Contributors](https://github.com/narainkarthikv/Nmoji/blob/main/Contributors.md)

 This is just the beginning!
 I look forward to making more meaningful contributions and collaborating with this amazing community.
-Let's build something great together and make Sticky-Memo the best it can be! ❤️🤝
+Let's build something great together and make Nmoji the best it can be! ❤️🤝

 ## License